-One of my favorite parts of traveling is meeting so many people.
-Meeting them in hostels, on tours, on buses, sitting at cafes, or at bars.
-On the road, it’s easy to make new friends.
+One of my favorite parts about traveling is the ability to meet a diverse range of people.
+In hostels, on tours, on buses, sitting at cafes, or at bars, on the road, it’s easy to make new friends.
 So easy that sometimes you feel like you have friend overload.
-On the road, you find very little pretense.
+There is always someone around.
+On the road, you also find very little pretense.
 No one has their guard up.
 No one questions your motives or wonders what you are after.
-Saying hello is all you need.
-In the world of travel, everyone is open to meeting new people.
+There is just you – as you are in that moment.
 A simple hello and before you know it, you are traveling with people for months.

-Yet back home, I’m finding it’s not like that.
-Out at the bars or on the street, saying hello or engaging strangers in conversation is usually met with a stare.
+Yet back home, I’m finding opposite.
+At the or on the street, saying hello or engaging strangers in conversation is usually met with a stare.
 “Why is this person talking to me?
 What do they want?”
-People put up barriers.
-No one is as open as they are on the road and there’s always a supposed motive.
-Once, I was home in Boston and my friends and I had gone to a bar.
+People put up barriers and question motives.
+No one is as open as they are on the road.
+Once I was home in Boston at a bar with my friends.
 While there I spotted a guy wearing the quintessential Vietnam backpacker shirt – a red shirt with a yellow star on the chest.
 Anyone who has ever been to Vietnam has one and you’ll spy hundreds on any trip around Southeast Asia.

-Among travelers, there is a certain comradery.
+Among travelers, there is a certain camaraderie.
 We understand each other.
-We’re used to talking to strangers and think nothing of doing so.
-So I stopped and struck up a conversation about backpacking Asia.
-It’s not often you meet Americans who have done it.
+We’re used to talking to strangers.
+That’s just what you do.
+So I stopped and talked to this guy about backpacking Asia.
+It’s not often you meet Americans who have been in the region.
 I think I can count on both hands the number of Americans I’ve met.
+He was friendly and we hit it off.
+It was almost as if we had traveled together.
 While we talked, I glanced over at his friends and could see the confusion on their face.
 Why was I talking to their friend?
 Did I know him?
 Was I hitting on him?
-When our conversation ended and I returned to my friends, they asked the questions out loud.
+When our conversation ended and I returned to my friends, they asked the questions.
 No, I didn’t know him.
 We were simply talking about Vietnam.
-My friends, perplexed by this, replied with a word: weird.
+My friends, perplexed by this, replied with only a word: weird.
 I had broken some social rule simply by doing what travelers around the world do every day.

-Coming back home into this mindset has been difficult.
+Coming back home to this mindset has been difficult.
 You’re used to the openness of travelers and the conversations with perfect strangers.
 It’s a friendly environment.
-But back home these situations aren’t easily replicated and people always think there is a hidden agenda.
+But back home these situations aren’t easily replicated.
 Every Sunday, I go to a bar in New York City‘s East Village to watch HBO’s True Blood.
-Once after the show was over, I tried talking to some of the people about it.
-They seemed in a rush to leave.
+Once after the show was over, I tried talking to some of the people .
+They made small talk but seemed in a rush to get this stranger out of their midsts.
 I got the hint.

-Coming back home to the opposite line of thought has been quite an adjustment.
+Coming home to the opposite way of thinking is quite an adjustment.
 One I don’t really like.
 It’s off putting.
 You have to work to break down barriers.
 People always think the worst.
 Few people seem interested in just having a conversation for the sake of having a conversation.
 Being on the road, this is never an issue.
-And after seven weeks back in America, it’s making me long to get back on the road.